jroivas/sic/sic.md

     {
         printf("%d\n", test.double_int(5));
         printf("%d\n", test.power(5));
+        printf("%d\n", test.meaning);
     }

-Not also, that exported symbols are on module's namespace.
+Not also that exported symbols are accessible only from module's namespace.
-Import can be overridden with preprocessor, specific import or with rename:
+We can import specific symbols from module, or assign a new local identifier to them:

-    // Imports only double_int from test and specifies it as "double_int" here import test.double_int;
+    // Imports only "double_int" from test and specifies it as "double_int" here import test.double_int;
-    // Imports power from test, but renames it to "my_power" import test.power as my_power;
+    // Imports "power" from test, but renames it to "my_power" import test.power as my_power;
-    // Module "test" is NOT imported, only those two symbols from it
+    // Module "test" itself is NOT imported, only those two symbols from it

     void main()
     {